couchbaselabs/vagrants/README.md

 # Vagrant files for Couchbase Server VMS

+## Starting a Couchbase cluster

 If vagrant and virtualbox are installed, it is very easy to get started with a 4 node cluster.

 See this blog post for more info: http://nitschinger.at/A-Couchbase-Cluster-in-Minutes-with-Vagrant-and-Puppet

 Just change into the directories and call "vagrant up".
 Everything else will be done for you, but you need internet access.

+## Building Couchbase

+The subdirectory `cbdev_ubuntu_1204` contains a Vagrant configuration for building Couchbase from source; for Ubuntu 12.04.
+With this you should be able to build with the following:

+*outside on host*:

+    cd cbdev_ubuntu_1204
+    vagrant up; vagrant ssh

+*inside vagrant VM*:

+    mkdir couchbase; cd couchbase
+    repo init -u git://github.com/couchbase/manifest -m branch-master.xml
+    repo sync
+    make

+See https://github.com/couchbase/tlm/ more information on building Couchbase from source.